 Create a branch from a commit.
-For more information, see Committing changes on page 408.
+For more information, see Committing changes.

 This subbranch is a child of the branch from which the commit was selected.
 The subbranch shares the history and contents of the parent branch up to that commit.